Chelsea Joy Eats

 Jump to Recipe·Print Recipe

-Cool morning, sun rising, a hot cup of coffee, and a slice of paleo zucchini banana bread.
+Cool morning, sun rising, a hot cup of coffee, and a slice of gluten free zucchini banana bread.
 Sounds like nirvana to me!

 With a plethora of end-of-summer produce and craving chilly-weather comfort foods, welcoming fall with this recipe simply makes sense.